Kidney Disease / Chronic Kidney Disease

-Kidney transplantation involves placing a healthy kidney into the body where it can perform all of the functions that a failing kidney cannot.
-Kidneys for transplantation come from 2 sources: living donors and deceased (non-living) donors.
+Kidney transplantation involves placing a healthy kidney into your body where it can perform all of the functions that a failing kidney can’t.
+Kidneys for transplantation come from two sources: living donors and deceased donors.
 Living donors are usually immediate family members or sometimes spouses.
 This is possible because a person can live well with one healthy kidney.

 Deceased donor kidneys usually come from people who have willed their kidneys before their death by signing organ donor cards.
 All donors are carefully screened to make sure there is a suitable match and to prevent any transmissible diseases or other complications.